AP EXPLAINS: Iran’s nuclear program as 2015 deal unravels

 Iran agreed to limit its enrichment of uranium under the watch of U.N. inspectors in exchange for the lifting of economic sanctions.
 International businesses rushed to do deals with Iran, most notably the billion-dollar sales by Airbus and Boeing Co.

-Trump, who campaigned for the White House on a promise of tearing up the deal as it didn’t address Iran’s ballistic missile program or its involvement in regional conflicts, withdrew America from the accord on May 8, 2018.
-That halted the promised international business deals and dealt a heavy blow to Iran’s already anemic economy.
-In the time since, the Trump administration has said any country that imports Iranian crude oil will face U.S. sanctions.
+President Donald Trump, who campaigned on a promise of tearing up the deal because it didn’t address Iran’s ballistic missile program or its involvement in regional conflicts, withdrew America from the accord in May 2018.
+That halted promised international business deals and dealt a heavy blow to Iran’s already anemic economy.
+In the time since, the Trump administration has said any country that imports Iranian crude will face U.S. sanctions.

 IRAN’S NUCLEAR FACILITIES

-Natanz, in Iran’s central Isfahan province, hosts the country’s main uranium enrichment facility, which is located underground.
-Iran has one operating nuclear power plant in Bushehr, which it opened with the help of Russia in 2011.
+Natanz, in Iran’s central Isfahan province, hosts the country’s main uranium enrichment facility, located underground.
+Iran has one operating nuclear power plant in Bushehr, which it opened with Russia’s help in 2011.
 Under the accord, Iran reconfigured a heavy-water reactor so it couldn’t produce plutonium and agreed to convert its Fordo enrichment site — dug deep into a mountainside — into a research center.
-It also operates an over 50-year-old research reactor in Tehran.
+Iran said on Monday it may stop the heavy-water reactor reconfiguration.
+Tehran also operates an over 50-year-old research reactor in Tehran.

 IRAN’S URANIUM STOCKPILE

 Under terms of the nuclear deal, Iran can keep a stockpile of no more than 300 kilograms (660 pounds) of low-enriched uranium.
 That’s compared to the 10,000 kilograms (22,046 pounds) of higher-enriched uranium it once had.
 Currently, the accord limits Iran to enriching uranium to 3.67%, which can fuel a commercial nuclear power plant.
 Weapons-grade uranium needs to be enriched to around 90%.
 However, once a country enriches uranium to around 20%, scientists say the time needed to reach 90% is halved.
-Iran has previously enriched to 20%.
+Iran previously has enriched to 20%.
+Iranian officials say they’ve quadrupled their production of low-enriched uranium and will break the 300-kilogram limit by June 27.

 A centrifuge is a device that enriches uranium by rapidly spinning uranium hexafluoride gas.
 Under the atomic accord, Iran has been limited to operating 5,060 older-model IR-1 centrifuges.
 The IR-1 is based on a 1970s Dutch design that Pakistani scientist A.Q.
 Khan used to build Islamabad’s nuclear weapons program and later sold to Iran, Libya and North Korea.